hseag/evifluor/csharp/EviFluorDemo/Readme.md

-# EviDense Demo Application
+#eviFluor Demo Application

- A sample program showing how to integrate the EviDense module into a liquid handler.
+ A sample program showing how to integrate the eviFluor module into a liquid handler.